JacobPorter/BisPin/README.md

 # BisPin
-BisPin is a Python 2.7 program that uses BFAST-Gap (or BFAST) to map bisulfite-treated short DNA reads to a reference genome.
+BisPin is a Python 3 program that uses BFAST-Gap (or BFAST) to map bisulfite-treated short DNA reads to a reference genome.
 It supports the hairpin construction strategy and rescores ambiguously mapped reads.
 Its default alignment scoring function is biologically motivated.

 Created by Jacob Porter while at Virginia Tech. http://www.jacobporter.com http://www.vt.edu

 ## Requirements
-BisPin requires BFAST, which can be gotten at https://sourceforge.net/projects/bfast/.
+BisPin requires BFAST-Gap, which can be gotten at https://github.com/JacobPorter/BFAST-Gap.
-BisPin requires Python 2.7, which can be gotten at https://www.python.org/downloads/.
+BisPin requires Python 3, which can be gotten at https://www.python.org/downloads/.

 ## Using BisPin
 If BFAST-Gap is not in the PATH variable, then it needs to be specified as an option to the BisPin index and align programs.
 See the online help documentation for each program for usage and options.
 This can be accessed by typing, for example, "BisPin_align.py --help".
 The workflow for BisPin is the following.